Derek Keating

-Derek Keating (born 11 May 1955) is an Irish Fine Gael politician who served as a Teachta Dála (TD) for the Dublin Mid-West constituency from 2011 to 2016.
+Derek Keating (16 May 1955 – 6 May 2023) was an Irish Fine Gael politician who served as a Teachta Dála (TD) for the Dublin Mid-West constituency from 2011 to 2016.
+He had also served as a local councillor for Lucan in the South Dublin County Council.

+Background and early career

-Born and raised in Ballyfermot, Keating spent his early married life in Palmerstown, before moving to Lucan, where he has lived for the past 25 years.
+Born on 16 May 1955 and raised in Ballyfermot, Keating spent his early married life in Palmerstown, before moving to Lucan.
 A former FÁS Community Employment Scheme supervisor at St Mary's Parish Centre, Lucan, Keating was a member of Fianna Fáil during the 1980s, but later joined the Progressive Democrats (PDs).
 He was a director of elections for Progressive Democrats candidate Tom Morrissey in the Castleknock local electoral area at the 1991 local elections.
 In 1998, following the constituency boundary revision which created the new constituency of Dublin Mid-West, he left the PDs, and in 1999 stood as an Independent candidate to South Dublin County Council for the Lucan electoral area.
 He was elected by just four votes over Fine Gael incumbent Peter Brady.
-Keating was comfortably re-elected in 2004, attracting one of the highest votes in the country.
+Keating was re-elected in 2004, receiving 3,680 votes.

-He stood as an Independent candidate for Dublin Mid-West at the 2007 general election, but was not elected.
-He joined Fine Gael in 2008, and was re-elected as a Fine Gael candidate at the 2009 local elections.
+After failing as an Independent candidate for Dublin Mid-West at the 2007 general election, he joined Fine Gael in 2008, and was re-elected as a Fine Gael candidate at the 2009 local elections.
 He was involved in controversy after taunting the Garda Representative Association's general secretary by issuing the statement: "Mr PJ Stone should put on a uniform and go and do real work and stop rabble-rousing."